fredericaltorres/cecho/README.markdown

     yellow y
     white w

+## .NET Framework
+cecho is written in C# using .NET 3.5.

 ## Copyright
 Copyright (c) 2011 Frederic Torres

 ## License
-You may use DynamicSugar.Net under the terms of the MIT License.
+You may use cecho and source under the terms of the MIT License.